dotlang/language/README.md

 //note that you can only "assign" to a function, when declaring it. auto func3 :: this.func2;  //compiler will infer the input/output types for func3 from func2 signature MyClass new() return #();  //new is not part of syntax.
-You can choose whatever name you want, this _() this.y=9;  //initialize code for static instance, implicitly return this
+You can choose whatever name you want,

 ```
 - Any class without fields is immutable from compiler's perspective (this includes primitive types).
 This will help runtime to optimize the code.
 - Class members (fields, methods and types) starting with underscore are considered private and can only be accessed by methods of the same class.
 So `obj._x` is ok if the code is inside the class type of `obj`.
 - Here we have `new` method as the constructor (it is without braces because it has only one statement), but the name is up to the developer.
-- The private unnamed method is called by runtime service when static instance of the class is created and is optional.
 - You can not have multiple methods with body with the same signature in a single class.
 - You can define optional arguments: `int f(int x,int y=1)` the value must be a literal or undef.
 - When accessing local class fields and methods in a simple class, using `this` is mandatory (e.g. `this.x = 12` instead of `x = 12`). `this` is not re-assignable variable so you cannot re-assign it.